Skip to main content

 Layout testing

 Headless browsers can render HTML and load CSS elements just like a real browser.
 They are used for layout checks, for example to determine the default page width and element coordinates.
 This makes them well-suited for testing web applications across different layouts and screen sizes.
 Headless browser testing also allows color selection testing for various elements.
 JavaScript and AJAX execution can be tested as well.
-Developers often automate screen captures in headless browsers in order to test the layout.
+Developers often automate screen captures using headless browsers in order to test the layout.
 This supports test execution across environments and enables easier comparison across different UI states.

 Performance